b-fuze/lces/README.md

     lces.rc.forEach(function(i) {i();});
     lces.loadedDeps = true;

-    // If your code runs after the page is loaded, you won't need this window.addEventListener("load", function() {
+    // If your code runs after the page is loaded, you won't need this event listener window.addEventListener("load", function() {
+      // Start LCES
       lces.init();

       // LCES is now loaded, now do magic :D